Avant STAMP for ASL

 For every test purchased and delivered, a portion of the proceeds will be contributed to Bridges Oregon in support of their mission.

-Bridges Oregon has Deaf veterans that teach ASL K-16 on their team who are instrumental in providing guidance to the Avant test development team in building the assessment.
+Bridges Oregon has Deaf veteran ASL K-16 teachers on their team who are instrumental in providing guidance to the Avant test development team in building the assessment.
 In addition, Bridges Oregon has introduced ASL experts to be part of the team of Avant certified raters who review and rate individual test taker responses.

 Frequently Asked Questions